Help someone nearby.

 How do I register?

 All registration happens in the app.
-In the app you also add a Safe Place to your profile if you want to offer it temporarily to someone who is insecure or afraid.
+In the app you also add a Safe Places to your profile if you want to offer it temporarily to someone who is insecure or afraid.

 Does AidPoint cost anything?

-We don’t sell help — we “sell” the likelihood that help is nearby if something happens to you, and it costs nothing.
+We don’t sell help — we “sell” the likelihood that help is nearby if you need support, and it costs nothing.

 Do I need to be active all the time as a Responder or Safe Place?